Dannflower/android-gaming-on-linux/README.md

    ```bash
    sudo modprobe -r nbd
    ```

 With that, your virtual device will now have plenty of extra space to store applications!
 This process can be repeated later if you find that your device needs more storage space.

+## Troubleshooting

+### Startup script not working / Genymotion thinks device is booting endlessly

+If you create a startup script and it doesn't seem to execute (especially if you are using ADB/gmtool and you notice that in the Genymotion menu it says your device is "booting" despite it having already launched, you may need to [enable USB debugging](https://developer.android.com/studio/debug/dev-options).